-On the 30th Anniversary of the most far reaching river conservation legislation in U.S. history—the 1968 National Wild and Scenic Rivers Act—then Secretary of the Interior, Bruce Babbitt, advised us to celebrate our rivers.
-He also said the Act had set in motion a swirl of ideas and a new way of seeing the landscape as a watershed.
+On the 30th Anniversary of the most far reaching river conservation legislation in U.S. history—the 1968 National Wild and Scenic Rivers Act—then Secretary of the Interior, Bruce Babbitt, advised us to celebrate our rivers and passage of the Act.
+He also wrote that the Act had set in motion a swirl of ideas and a new way of seeing the landscape as a watershed.
 It’s been decade and a half since the Secretary wrote:

 “…rivers are more than scenic resources—they are ecological sentinels that mirror the health of the land around them.
 [The Wild and Scenic Rivers Act] taught us that to protect a river we must protect its watershed.”

 In 2018, we are celebrating the 50th Anniversary of the first Wild and Scenic Rivers Act but we are still learning the lesson that protected a river, we must protect its watershed.

 A wild salmon and steelhead stronghold

 Four factors make the Illinois River and its tributaries one of the most important salmon refuges on the West Coast, south of the Olympics.

 - The Illinois River is entirely free flowing.
 There are no high dams within the watershed and none between its confluence with the Rogue River and the Pacific Ocean.